SonyCSLParis/interactive-spectrogram-inpainting/index.md

 The two different layers of the VQ-VAE allow to perform sonic transformations at different scales.
-By editing the top codemap, on which the bottom codemap is, in turn, conditioned, one can perform radical changes on the existing sound
+By editing the top codemap, on which the bottom codemap is, in turn, conditioned, one can perform radical changes on the existing sound.

 We perform all our demonstrations on the following sample, taken from the official NSynth test split: